ProjectFishWorks/Device-TemperatureHumiditySensor/README.md

 # Device-TemperatureHumiditySensor
-A device that montitors water and air temperature and humidity.
+A device that monitors water and air temperature and humidity.
 The has connections for two water temperature probes.
 Also it contains ambient air and humidity sensor located in the node enclosure.

 ## Hardware